Offshore Banking and High Risk Credit Card Merchant Accounts

 - Third-party processing, factoring merchants (i.e. payment processors, vacation rental brokers)

 - Travel clubs

 - Vacation rentals (unless property is owned by merchant)

 - Vitamin and supplement sales ? diet pills, prescription pills, health supplements, pharmacy

 - Extended warranty companies

 Naturally, if you have an offshore bank account and merchant account, you need to maintain tax compliance.
-People in the US, UK, Canada, Australia, and many other countries tax worldwide income.
-So, be sure to maintain sound tax advice from a licensed professional.
+For example, people in the US, UK, Canada, Australia, and many other countries tax worldwide income.
+So, be sure to maintain sound tax advice from a licensed tax professional.